rackerlabs/rackspace-how-to/content/cloud-files/install-the-swiftly-client-for-cloud-files.md

 ### Swiftly Example Commands

-Important Note: Swiftly allows for destructive actions to be run against one or all containers on an account.
-Please use caution when performing updates and deletes to cloud files objects, as these cannot be undone, and test out your commands first against test containers wherever possible.
+**Important** Swiftly allows for destructive actions to be run against one or all containers on an account.
+Use caution when performing updates and deletes to cloud files objects, because these cannot be undone.
+Test your commands against test containers wherever possible before running them in production.

+Following are some common swiftly command examples.

+#### Get a list of containers

-Get a list of containers for the configured account:
+Run the following command to get a list of containers for the configured account:

         swiftly get

-The response will be in a list:
+The response displays similarly to the following list:

         .ACCESS_LOGS
         .CDN_ACCESS_LOGS
         Books

+#### Get a list of containers

-Get a list of containers including detailed information:
+Run the following command to get a list of containers including detailed information:

         swiftly get --raw

-The response will be in json format:
+The response displays in json format:

         [{"count": 103, "bytes": 22296, "name": ".ACCESS_LOGS"},
         {"count": 126, "bytes": 32708, "name": ".CDN_ACCESS_LOGS"},
         {"count": 417, "bytes": 1177376576, "name": "Books"}]

+#### Get a list of objects in a container

-Get a list of objects in a container:
+Run the following command to get a list of objects in a container:

         swiftly get <containerName>

+#### Get containers or objects that match a beginning prefix (case sensitive)

-Get containers or objects that match a beginning prefix (case sensitive):
+Run the following command to get containers or objects that match a beginning prefix (case sensitive):

         swiftly get --prefix <startingText>

         swiftly get <containerName> --prefix <startingText>

+#### Post new headers to an object

-Post new headers to an object (supports multiple headers in a single command, separated out as shown):
+Run the following command to post new headers to an object (supports multiple headers in a single command, separated out as shown):

         swiftly post -h "<headerName1>:<headerValue1>" -h "<headerName2>:<headerValue2>" <containerName>/<objectName>

-Upload an object (This example will upload the local directory file `somefile.png` and rename it to `newfilename.png` in the specified container, placing the object into the pseudo directory `/images/`):
+#### Upload an object

+This example uploads the local directory file **somefile.png** and renames it to **newfilename.png** in the specified container and places the object into the pseudo directory **/images/**).

+Run the following command to upload an object:

         swiftly put -i ~/somefile.png <containerName>/images/newfilename.png

+#### Delete an object

-Delete an object, or delete an object within a pseudo directory:
+Run the following command to delete an object, or delete an object within a pseudo directory:

         swiftly delete <containerName>/somefile.png
         swiftly delete <containerName>/images/newfilename.png

+#### Delete all objects within a container and delete the container

-Delete all objects within a container, then delete the container:
+Run the following command to delete all objects within a container and delete the container:

         swiftly delete <containerName> --until-empty --recursive

+#### Bulk update

-Bulk update all files in a container to add the Header "HEADERNAME" with a value of "HEADERVALUE".
-Note that swiftly for/do commands contain literal `<` and `>` characters, include the exact text `<item>` in the examples shown here.
-For best practices on for/do commands, `--cache-auth` is set to temporarily store the authentication token rather than make repeated calls to the Cloud Identity API, and `--concurrency` is limited to 100 maximum api calls to Cloud Files:
+This command performs a bulk update all files in a container to add the Header **HEADERNAME** with a value of **HEADERVALUE**.
+Note that swiftly for/do commands contain literal open and close angle bracket characters (`<` and `>`), such as `<item>` in the examples shown here.
+The angle brackets are part of the command not placeholders for variable content.

+As a best practice with for/do commands, `--cache-auth` is set to temporarily store the authentication token rather than make repeated calls to the Identity API, and `--concurrency` is limited to 100 maximum api calls to Cloud Files:

+Run the following command to perform a bulk update:

         swiftly --cache-auth --eventlet --concurrency=100 for CONTAINER do post -H "HEADERNAME:HEADERVALUE" "<item>"

+#### Bulk delete specified objects

-Bulk delete only objects within a container whose name beings with a certain prefix (caching the identity token and limiting to 100 concurrent API calls):
+Run the following command to perform a bulk delete of only objects within a container whose name beings with a certain prefix (caching the identity token and limiting to 100 concurrent API calls):

         swiftly --cache-auth --eventlet --concurrency=100 for CONTAINER --prefix STARTINGTEXT --output-names do delete "<item>"

+#### Bulk delete specified containers

-Bulk delete only containers whose name begins with a certain prefix (caching the identity token and limiting to 100 concurrent API calls):
+Run the following command to perform  Bulk delete OF only containers whose name begins with a certain prefix (caching the identity token and limiting to 100 concurrent API calls):

         swiftly --cache-auth --eventlet --concurrency=100 for "" --prefix STARTINGTEXT --output-names do delete "<item>" --recursive --until-empty